tytydraco/yessleep/out/I_know_what_caused_that_horrific_school_fire_so_many_years_ago.md

 Those were the last normal words I heard.

-The fire alarms went off almost as the same tie I saw the flames and heard heard the crackles.
+The fire alarms went off almost as the same time I saw the flames and heard heard the crackles.

-And then the screaming began and and the heat slammed into me.
+And then the screaming began and the heat slammed into me.

 I had had no idea how thoroughly such a Creature, even a small one the size of pigeon, could burn things.